Classes are grouped into 3 categories to simplify. See the detailed class descriptions below.

 Best for Beginners Classes:

-Gentle Yoga : (Emma) This class emphasizes slow, easy movement supported by breath to help increase your flexibility, calm your body and mind and bring you home to yourself.
+Gentle Flow Yoga : (Jenny) This class emphasizes slow, easy movement supported by breath to help increase your flexibility, calm your body and mind and bring you home to yourself.
 Just right for beginners and anyone looking for a relaxing experience.

 Alexander Technique (Lisa): Back by popular demand, this class provides an introduction to and deeper practice in Alexander Technique.
 Focused on helping you move in a more relaxed and comfortable way... the way nature intended.
 Learn how to identify and lose the harmful habits you have built up over a lifetime of stress and learn to move more freely.

-Continuum Movement Inquiry (Megan): Continuum, a Moving Inquiry is an extraordinary awakening into the fullness of what it means to be alive and within the human experience.
-Continuum is an exploration into the fluid dance of life as it unfolds through our being and the world around us.
-Movement is the teacher.
+Continuum Somanautiko (Megan): Continuum is an extraordinary awakening into the fullness of what it means to be alive and within the human experience.
+Continuum is an exploration into the fluid dance of life as it unfolds through our being and the world around us where movement is the teacher.
 In Continuum we take the time to slow down and tune into our internal rhythms.
-We explore a variety of breaths, vocalized sounds and fluid movements.
-We open our awareness to the sensations below our habitual level of attention – to life’s own fluid matrix – and enter a world of pure potential where new perspectives inform and enrich our personal lives and professional practices, whether physical, psychological, artistic, or spiritual.
-Continuum is beneficial for people of all ages and physical ability.
+We explore a variety of breaths and vocalized sounds that stimulate fluid movements in our tissues.
+We open our awareness to the sensations below our habitual level of attention – to life’s own fluid matrix – and enter a world of pure potential where new perspectives inform and enrich our personal lives and relationships, whether physical, psychological, artistic, or spiritual.
+Continuum is beneficial for people of all ages and physical abilities.
+Continuum supports and enhances any other practice people may enjoy, especially yoga and meditation.

 Some Experience Recommended Classes: